-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 Like Ahrefs, you can identify things like linking patterns by downloading reports of the site’s full link profile.

-It is also possible to find things like bad neighborhoods, and other domains a website owner owns.
+It is also possible to find things like bad neighborhoods and other domains a website owner owns.

-Using this bad neighborhood report, it is also possible to diagnose issues with a site’s linking arising out of issues with the site’s website associations.
+Using this bad neighborhood report, you can diagnose issues with a site’s linking arising out of issues with the site’s website associations.

 Like most tools, Majestic has its own values for calculating technical link attributes like Trust Flow, Citation Flow, and other linking elements contributing to trust, relevance, and authority.

-It is also possible through their own link graphs to identify any issues occurring with the link profile over time.
+It is also possible through its own link graphs to identify any issues occurring with the link profile over time.

-Any agency’s workflow will greatly benefit from the inclusion of Majestic into their link diagnosing processes.

 14. Moz Bar